warnonphilippe/spring-boot-with-activiti-example/README.md

 The code for this example can be [found in my Github repository](https://github.com/jbarrez/spring-boot-with-activiti-example).

-The process we’ll implement here is a hiring process for a developer.
-It’s simplified of course (as it needs to fit on this web page), but you should get the core concepts.
-Here’s the diagram:
+The process weï¿½ll implement here is a hiring process for a developer.
+Itï¿½s simplified of course (as it needs to fit on this web page), but you should get the core concepts.
+Hereï¿½s the diagram:

 ![Image of the hire process using BPMN2 symbolism](doc/images/hire-process.png)